phoebe-team/phoebe/doc/sphinx/source/tutorials/coupledBTE.rst

   We note that this is an extreme computational effort -- both in memory and compute requirements, as many scattering rates are required.

 .. important::
-  At this time, we consider it a beta feature -- if you encounter difficulty, please post this on the discussions page of the Phoebe GitHub repository.
+  At this time, we consider it a beta feature -- if you encounter difficulty, please post this on the `discussions page <https://github.com/phoebe-team/phoebe/discussions>`_ of the Phoebe GitHub repository.

 Step 0: Preparing the input files
 ----------------------------------

-As in the case of the :ref:`phononElectronTransport` will need electron and phonon input files from both the :ref:`elWanTransport` and :ref:`phononTransport` calculations (making sure to use the same crystal structure in both el and ph file generation).
+As in the case of the :ref:`phononElectronTransport`, you will need electron and phonon input files from both the :ref:`elWanTransport` and :ref:`phononTransport` calculations (making sure to use the same crystal structure in both el and ph file generation).
-These files can be taken directly from the output of the el and ph transport tutorials, which generate files for silicon, as in the example here `here <https://github.com/phoebe-team/phoebe/tree/develop/example/Silicon-coupled>`_ :
+These files can be taken directly from the output of the el and ph transport tutorials, which generate files for silicon, as in the example `here <https://github.com/phoebe-team/phoebe/tree/develop/example/Silicon-coupled>`_:

 +---------------------------+-----------------------------+
 |**For electrons:**         |        **For phonons:**     |